 - Muscle tension, muscle aches

 People may observe feelings of being disconnected from people and objects around them combined with sense of unreality, which together prolong anxiety attacks.

-Contact Nicole today to make an appointment.
+Contact Nicole today to make an appointment to feel more energised.